Exploring the Knoydart Peninsula

 Discover the natural wonders of La Provence on this venture into the Côtes du Rhône winelands.
 From ancient villages scattered with Roman ruins to historic cities, there are plenty of interesting places to stop and soak up Provencal history.
 And in between stops?
 Wonderful cycling through vineyards, along river trails and into the beautiful valleys of the Dentelles de Montmirail mountains.
 And then there’s the wine...

-Chateauneuf-du-Pape to Gigondas: 20 miles (32km).
 Today you’ll journey into the heart of the Côtes du Rhône along tiny lanes that wend their way through vineyards towards Gigondas, lying at the base of the spectacular Dentelles de Montmirail mountain range.
 Popular with rock climbers and hikers, this impressive mountain is finely chiselled by erosion, so that from far away it resembles a majestic piece of stone lace work.
 There is a distinctly Mediterranean feel here, with aromatic plants and Aleppo pines softening the entire landscape - and, of course, vines galore.
-The village of Camaret sur Aigues is an ideal place to stop for lunch and a potter around its boutique shops and historic sites, including the 13th century Saracen tower.
+The village of Courthézon and Vacqueyras are interesting spots to stop en route, either for lunch or to stretch the legs with a short stroll around their medieval streets.

-We say “Au Revoir” before transferring you direct from Mazan to Avignon, Nîmes or Marseilles by train, taxi or minibus.
+We say “au revoir” before transferring you direct from Mazan to Avignon or Marseille by private taxi.

 This is a château hotel surrounded by a fabulous garden.
 Once home of the notorious Marquis de Sade, the 17th century château while being 4* luxury feels relaxed and homely.
 In a small Provençal village, at the base of Mont Ventoux, the highest mountain in Provence, the views are magnificent and the scenery stunning.
 The terrace is used for summer dining, so you can enjoy your gastronomic dinners listening to the cicadas and if very lucky, a nightingale.
 The hotel swimming pool is situated in the landscaped gardens and there is also a floral terrace.